 The degree of the care needed varies from one senior to another.
 SCUCS addresses these needs by offering programs that provide personal help with daily activities; home management and maintenance; or intensive supervision.

 Our Personal Care program has been designed as short term assistance for seniors who are recovering from an illness or injury that may not require full-time medical assistance but are in need of some personal help with daily activities like bathing, laundry and housekeeping duties.

-Click here for a printable brochure on our Personal Care Program.
+Click here for a printable PERSONAL CARE brochure.